natalieagus/50005/docs/Programming Assignment/pa2/legacy/index.md

 # Starter Code

 You should have joined the GitHub Classroom and obtain the starter code for this assignment there.
-The link can be found in the Course Calendar portion of your Course Handout.

 ### PA2 Files